Xi family: Qi Qiaoqiao

 Qi Qiaoqiao is a Chinese businesswoman, former civil official, and elder sister to Xi Jinping.
 Qi was born in Yan'an in 1949.
 In 1962, Qi entered Hebei Beijing Middle School, which had been one of the few middle schools to participate in the student protests of 1935 that demanded the Nationalist government actively resist the invading Japanese army.
 Qi enrolled in the Foreign Affairs College.
 After graduation, Qi worked for the police as deputy director of the General Office and director of the Foreign Affairs Bureau.

 Xi Yuanping

 Xi Yuanping is the younger brother of Xi Jinping.
 He previously served as the president of the International Energy Conservation and Environmental Protection Association.

 Children

 Xi Mingze

 Xi Mingze is the daughter and only child of Xi Jinping and Peng Liyuan.
 Xi Mingze keeps a low profile, and not much of her personal information has been revealed to the public.
 She studied French at her high school, Hangzhou Foreign Languages School, from 2006 to 2008.
 Xi Mingze enrolled in Harvard University in the United States in 2010, after a year of undergraduate study at Zhejiang University.
 In 2014, she graduated from Harvard University with a Bachelor of Arts degree in psychology and was thought to have returned to Beijing.

+Qi Ming

+Qi Ming, also known as Ming Chai, is the nephew of Qi Xin, as well as the cousin of Xi Jinping.
+An Australian citizen, he is known for his high-stakes gambling and business relationships with gambling and brothel operators in Australia.
+According to The New York Times, there is "no evidence or suggestion that Mr. Xi had any knowledge of or involvement with any of Mr. Chai’s activities".